SilangQuan/QSLFrameWork/README.md

 # QSLFramework

-QSLFramework is an open source project for shader-based OpenGL programming, which provides a collection of to functions to load textures，models and so on.
+QSLFramework is an open source project for shader-based OpenGL programming,which provides a collection of to functions to load textures,models and so on.
 The project is hosted on Github. https://github.com/SilangQuan/QSLFrameWork

 ##Features